 Are you looking to finish your basement and are you a resident of a single family home or a 3-story or less townhome or duplex?
 Finishing your basement could include the addition, alteration or removal of walls, ceilings, electrical wiring, plumbing, mechanical installation and flooring.

-In order to complete this project you will need permits for finishing a basement.
-Listed below are the types of permits required, depending on the complexity of the project.
+Finishing a Basement can either be an express review or a walk-thru review, depending on the complexity of your project.
+To complete this project you will need permits for finishing a basement.
+Below are the types of permits required, depending on the complexity of the project.

 - Residential Building Permit for construction of architectural and structural elements

 - Electrical Permit for all electrical installations

 - Plumbing Permit for all installations of plumbing and gas piping systems